elaforge/karya/doc/INSTALL.md

 ## HASKELL DEPENDENCIES

-For whatever reason cabal won't install happy automaticaly, so first run
+For whatever reason cabal won't install happy automatically, so first run

     cabal install happy

-To install the needed haskell dependencies, type:
+The reason for happy is some dumb thing like needing haskell-src to do pretty printing, or something like that.
+To install the needed haskell dependencies,
+type:

     cabal sandbox init  # if you're afraid to screw up your haskell installation cabal install --only-dependencies